 A Project Steering Group has been established to direct the project through the initial development stage.
-It is anticipated that the appointment of the Integrated Consultant Team who will take the project through design to completion will be finalised in Spring 2021.
+It is anticipated that the appointment of the Integrated Consultant Team who will take the project through design to completion.

 This is a very exciting time for all those interested in education in Mourne and the wider region.
 We are confident that every child will continue to experience success in a state of the art building that will provide cutting edge and modern facilities for current and future generations of pupils.